 - Must have valid SSN

-- Must have filed a 2011 federal tax return
+- Must have filed the previous years tax return.

-- Must have unchanged marital status since December 31, 2011
+- Must have unchanged marital status since December 31, of that filing year.

 - The parent who is signing the FAFSA and the student are each required to use the same unique PIN# used to sign the FAFSA to retrieve their own IRS data